 Are gas and vehicle expenses tax deductible?

 Yes — under the actual expense method.
-Gas, maintenance, insurance, and depreciation are all deductible at your business-use percentage when you track actual vehicle expenses.
-If you use the standard mileage rate instead, gas is already included in the per-mile rate and cannot be deducted separately.
+Gas, maintenance, insurance, and other vehicle operating costs can be deductible at your business-use percentage.
+If you use the standard mileage rate instead, those costs are already included in the rate and cannot be deducted again.

 ← Back to Is mileage tax deductible?

-On this page: Short answer · Standard mileage vs actual — which applies here · What vehicle expenses qualify · Business-use percentage · When actual method beats standard rate · Schedule C · Example · Records · Related lookups · FAQ
+On this page: Short answer · Standard mileage vs actual — which applies here · What vehicle expenses qualify · Business-use percentage · When actual method beats standard rate · Schedule C · Example · Records · IRS sources · Related lookups · FAQ

 Short answer

 Yes — under the actual expense method.
-Gas and other vehicle costs are deductible at your business-use percentage.
-Under the standard mileage rate, all vehicle operating costs including gas are included in the per-mile rate — you cannot deduct them separately.
-Report actual expenses on Schedule C, Line 9.
+Gas and other vehicle operating costs can be deducted at your business-use percentage.
+If you use the standard mileage rate, gas and most operating costs are already included in the rate and cannot be deducted separately.
+Depreciation and lease payments have their own Schedule C lines under the actual method.

 |---|---|---|